Meet Blake Moore

 Born and raised in Ogden, Utah, I learned responsibility and hard work from my dad and optimism and service from my mom.
 I got picked on plenty as the youngest of five kids, but now we just debate who was the best athlete.
 I was.
 If they want to refute that, they are welcome to run for Congress.

 Simply put, sports taught me the importance of relying on those around you, and that constant improvement is possible.
 During my senior year, I was awarded the Wendy’s National High School Heisman, honoring high school seniors for athletics, academics, and citizenship.
-This led to several unexpected experiences, including articles in church magazines, being honored by Governor Leavitt and the Utah Legislature, and the late Mayor Glenn J. Mecham dedicating December 23rd of that year as as Blake Moore Day in Ogden.
+This led to several unexpected experiences, including articles in church magazines, being honored by Governor Leavitt and the Utah Legislature, and the late Mayor Glenn J. Mecham dedicating December 23rd of that year as Blake Moore Day in Ogden.
 What I remember most, however, was a brief conversation with a Heisman trustee after the ceremony.
 He mentioned that it was my Eagle Scout Award and other service projects that set me apart.
-I remember thinking at that very moment that I’m not that special—that’s just the way we raise kids in northern Utah.
+I remember thinking at that very moment that I’m not that special.
+That is just the way we raise kids in northern Utah.

 After graduating from high school, I signed a scholarship to play quarterback at Utah State University for mentor and friend Dave Arslanian (Coach Ars).
 I loved living in Logan.
-I then served a mission for the Church of Jesus Christ of Latter-Day Saints in Seoul, South Korea.
+I then served a mission for the Church of Jesus Christ of Latter-day Saints in Seoul, South Korea.
 I finished my bachelor’s degree at the University of Utah.
 I later obtained a Master’s in Public Policy and Administration from Northwestern University.